softwareconstruction240/softwareconstruction/instruction/design-principles/design-principles.md

 ### Single Responsibility Principle

 The [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) represents the desirability of high cohesion.
 The idea here is that an actor only has one reason to use an object.
 You don't have a `Person` class that represents everything associated with a person.
-You have a `Person` class that represents the distinct attributes of a person such as `name` and `brithDate`, and then you have other classes that represent things associated with a Person.
+You have a `Person` class that represents the distinct attributes of a person such as `name` and `birthDate`, and then you have other classes that represent things associated with a Person.

 ![single responsibility](single-responsibility.png)